Data-Driven Marketing: Making Better Decisions with Analytics

 Why Traditional Marketing Decisions Go Wrong

-Many companies have a problem with their marketing because decisions regarding marketing are based on assumptions.
-Some examples of this problem are:
+Many companies struggle because their marketing decisions are based on assumptions.
+Some common examples of this problem:

-- Advertising without monitoring how many leads become customers
+Advertising without monitoring how many leads actually become customers

-- Spending marketing budgets equally on all channels without considering their performance
+Splitting the budget equally across all channels without considering their performance

-Without analytics, companies waste their marketing budget on ineffective activitie
+⚠️ Without analytics, companies waste their marketing budget on ineffective activities.

 Power of Marketing Analytics